asnar00/zeta/zero.md

 A `feature` is the fundamental unit of modularity in zero.
 A feature can define new types, variables, and functions; and it can modify existing types, variables, and functions.

-Canonical "hello world" looks like this:
+The canonical "hello world" looks like this:

     feature Hello extends Run
         string out$                 : feature-scope variable